autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

           intra_process_sub->execute(data);
 ```

-Below is explanation of the above code one line by one.
+Below is a line-by-line explanation of the above code.

 - `if (this->get_node_options().use_intra_process_comms()){`